-Flat, pigmented spots, usually bigger than freckles, common in adults 40+ on the face, arms, hands and other sun-exposed areas.
+Flat brown age spots larger than freckles, common in adults over 40 on the face, hands, and other sun-exposed areas.

 Complex and chronic skin condition causing often symmetrical brown or grey-brown pigmented patches, most commonly on the cheeks, forehead, upper lip, and chin.